 - Bread Bowl: Make it Your Main and Put it in a Massive Bread Bowl

-Some of my favorite toppers for this soup recipe are:
+Some of my favorite toppers for this vegan roasted red pepper tomato soup are:

 - Grilled Cheese Bites (featured)-Vegetarian